hobyst/flmidi-101/CONTRIBUTING.md

 > These pads are usually arranged on a grid and have unique MIDI identifiers, being one of the most common methods used by manufacturers is assigning a unique DATA1 value to each pad so a single pad will always use the same DATA1 byte to send pressings to the host.
 However, exceptions may apply, such as devices with user-mappable pads, multiple pad "pages", modes or profiles.
 >
 > From one device to another, the way to specify the colors changes and you will need to get to look out for that information.
 But what most devices have in common is that pad colors are usually set by sending a MIDI message with the same DATA1 byte as the one reported by the device on the pad press/release events, a DATA2 value that refers to a color from a predefined palette and a STATUS byte that is either a constant for setting colors and sending DAW integration messages, or multiple STATUS byte values can be used depending on the intensity of the light or the animation effect (blinking, fading in and out...).
+>
+> In this article, a Novation Launchpad MK3 will be used to demonstrate how to set lights on pads, which has a 2x8 pad grid with two different pad modes and unique DATA1 values for each pad and mode.
+Just like with any other device with a pad layout, an array of values should be used to make accessing the MIDI value for each pad easier:
+>
+> (Python code block with 2x8 arrays filled with arbitrary MIDI values)
+>
+> Which in my device would be assigned like this:
+>
+> (either a high quality PNG file or an SVG of a 2x8 grid with the same arbitrary values shown on the arrays exemplified above)

 ## Dependencies